Information technology tools and resources at the UW

 - Activate Your Storage

-- Accessing Your U Drive From On-campus
+- Accessing Your U Drive via SMB from UW network connections

-- Accessing Your U Drive From Off-campus
+- Accessing Your U Drive via SFTP from any network connection

 - Retrieving Backups of Your Files